by Chris Banescu –

 This wisdom from Jordan Peterson is as close to an Orthodox understanding of what it means to be a Christian as you can get from a non-Orthodox Christian.
 He speaks the truth and honors the Truth.
 He helps people understand fundamental principles.
 A lot of his teaching is grounded in Scriptures.
 “If any man would come after me, let him deny himself and take up his cross and follow me.
 For whoever would save his life will lose it, and whoever loses his life for my sake will find it” (Matthew 16:24-25).

-I believe that Peterson is an authentic follower of Christ and a trustworthy messenger, even though he himself does not seem to see it or is not willing to admit it.
+I would like to believe that Peterson is a sincere follower of Christ and a trustworthy messenger, even though he himself does not seem to see it or is not willing to admit it.
 It’s not “flesh and blood” or earthly (godless) knowledge that have revealed these truths to him.
-It’s evident that the Holy Spirit, the Spirit of Truth, Who proceeds from the Father, co-eternal with Christ (the Logos), illumines his teaching.
-This is why his words have authority and power.
+It’s evident that the Holy Spirit, the Spirit of Truth, Who proceeds from the Father, co-eternal with Christ (the Logos), illumines some of Peterson’s teaching.
+This is why his insights have authority.
 This is why he gives people genuine hope.
-This is why so many Orthodox Christians listen to Peterson and like him, why they respect his wisdom and insights.
+This is why so many Orthodox Christians listen to Peterson and like him, why they respect his wisdom.
 This is why millions more also listen to him and trust him.
-This is why his teaching meaningfully changes minds and hearts.
-This is why his preaching is so impactful and life-changing.
+This is why his teaching changes minds and hearts in a meaningful way.
+This is why his preaching is often impactful and life-changing.
 This is why so many love this man.
 This is why some young men who were once atheists are now seeking God.

 This is why his words have authority and power.